Zakaria-Latif/pfs_server/README.md

 Welcome to the documentation for our GraphQL API.
 This API allows you to perform various operations related to player, matches, messages... management, including user authentication.

-## Before we deep dive into the docs here are the entities the API exposes:
+## Before we deep dive into the docs here are the entities the API exposes

-### Player Entity:
+### Player Entity

 _A Player is an entity that represents an individual who participates in sports matches and belongs to one or more groups.
 Players can be associated with matches through a MatchToPlayer entity, and can belong to groups through a GroupToPlayer entity.
 The Player entity contains information such as the player's name, age, gender, and any other relevant details._